nottrobin/maas-docs/en/installconfig-webui.md

 for the user.
 The command option `--password=$PASSWORD` can be used to specify one but, depending on your environment, this may pose a security risk.

-!!!
-Note:
+[note]
 At this time MAAS does not make use of the email address.
 However, it may do so in the future.
+[/note]

 You can now log in here: